Skip to main content

 There may be long-term implications if you decide to opt out of the assessment and categorisation process.
 We strongly recommend seeking independent legal advice before deciding to opt out.

-Your completed Flooding and landslide registration form and a record of your decision to opt-out will be included in your property file.
+Your completed flooding and landslide registration form and a record of your decision to opt-out will be included in your property file.

 What the categories mean for Māori land